rust-lang/rfcs/text/0000-guesses.md

 This allows changing "help" messages like "did you mean ..." to suggestions, if there are multiple things that apply.

-## Also apply all single-guess rules to suggestions to reduce error verbosity

-This can be done as a later step to improve suggestions
+## Add a new "replacement" category

+Denotes the automatically applicable code hints, while suggestions stay as the heuristic category.
+This is just nomenclature, but eases the transition, since nothing needs to be changed in existing `span_suggestion` calls.

 # Unresolved questions
 [unresolved]: #unresolved-questions

 1. I could not come up with a nice API for multiple guesses each with multiple spans
+2. Also apply all single-guess rules to suggestions to reduce error verbosity?
+This can be done later.